 You can purchase the © Official Rounders Rules book via the shop.

-Use of Runners
+Use of Runners in Rounders

 Rounders England do not support the use of runners.
 This was open to abuse by teams using their best batters / runners under the guise of an injury.
 At the beginning of the match you need to submit the nominated team sheet including any substitutes, who may be brought in to replace any injured batter.
 If a player is injured prior to the start of the game, they should not be added to the team sheet.